aruiz/xmms-flatpak/README.md

 ## Why is it not on Flathub?

-We do not publish this application on Flathub for age and security reasons, XMMS 1.2 is an outdated application that has not received updates for a significant period of time.
-Using outdated unmaintained software can pose security risks even if somewhat confined by the Flatpak sandbox.
+We do not publish this application on Flathub for age and security reasons, XMMS 1.2's last release was in 2007 and has not received updates ever since.
+Using outdated unmaintained software can pose security risks even if confined by the Flatpak sandbox.

 ## Preserving a Piece of History

-The intention of this project is to preserve a reproducible version of XMMS 1.2, allowing users to experience a slice of a past Unix era.
+The intent with this project is to preserve a working version of XMMS 1.2, allowing users to experience a slice of a past Unix era in a modern Linux system.
 XMMS was a beloved music player during its time, and by packaging it as a Flatpak, we aim to keep its memory alive in the Linux ecosystem.

 ![XMMS 1.2 Screenshot](https://upload.wikimedia.org/wikipedia/commons/thumb/2/23/XMMS_%281%29.png/350px-XMMS_%281%29.png)